Richard Walker (businessman): Personal life

-Walker was born in 1980 or 1981 and is the son of Malcolm Walker, who founded Iceland in 1970.
+Walker was born on 5 August 1980 and is the son of Malcolm Walker, who founded Iceland in 1970.
 He graduated in geography from Durham University in 2001, and qualified as a Chartered Surveyor.
 He is married with two children.

 He is chair of the environmental campaign group Surfers Against Sewage.

 When invited by New Scientist in 2021 to choose one of the "best popular science books" he nominated Enric Sala's The Nature of Nature.

 He has said that the best advice he has been given was from his father, who said "Never, ever, ever, ever give up".